The Fibonacci Strategy Applied to Roulette

 Expected value

+Calculating the expected value can give you a rough estimate of how much you can win or lose during your roulette session.
+We only use even-money bets with this roulette strategy, so we’re already at a disadvantage.
 Given the house edge, over an extended series of bets, we’re bound to lose 2.7% of the time at European Roulette and 5.3% at American Roulette.
+That means the expected value would be negative for a long enough series of bets.

 The alternative reverse Fibonacci system

+There is an alternative for NZ players who want faster returns: the reverse Fibonacci strategy.
 It literally involves taking the steps in reverse, so now we’re talking about a positive progression.
+Reverse sequence rules

 - You move one step forward with your stake after each win, instead of upping your wager when you lose